-On review of the identified literature sources, 1 foundational literature source was selected for each of the 3 key concepts identified (i.e., guiding principles, assessment criteria, decision-making processes) based on relevance, breadth and comprehensiveness, and data were abstracted and tabulated from each foundational source.
-The concepts from all other included literature were then mapped alongside and added to those from the foundational sources.
+On review of the identified literature sources, 1 foundational literature source was selected for each of the 3 key concepts identified (i.e., guiding principles, assessment criteria, decision-making processes) based on relevance, breadth and comprehensiveness, and data were abstracted and tabulated from each foundational source. ^{5,6,10,11} The concepts from all other included literature were then mapped alongside and added to those from the foundational sources.
 Data from the consultations were then reviewed and integrated within the mapping exercise using the same approach.
 These data and information were then used to inform a set of compiled guiding principles (Table 1), compiled assessment criteria (Table 2), and compiled decision-making processes (Table 3) to represent available information and approaches.
 No attempt was made to appraise existing frameworks or processes or infer what characteristics should inform a more standardized approach.
-These compiled features and descriptions are outlined in Table 1.
 Additional details describing the methods for synthesis are reported in Appendix 1, and the mapping exercise results are presented in Appendix 5.